jay-johnson/deploy-to-kubernetes/multihost/README.rst

 Now that you have a local, 3 node Kubernetes cluster, you can set up a bind9 DNS server for making the public-facing frontend nginx ingresses accessible to browsers or other clients on an internal network (like a home lab).

 #.
-Determine the Networking IP Addresses for Your VMs
+Determine the Networking IP Addresses for VMs

     For this guide the 3 vms use the included netplan yaml files for statically setting their IPs: